 It’s easy to go round in circles: you feel depressed, depression leaves you feeling tired and unmotivated to look after your asthma properly, your asthma symptoms get worse and you then feel more worried and less able to cope – and on it goes.

-- If you don’t feel you’re able to talk to your GP about how you’re feeling, write it down and take the note to an appointment.
+- Write it down, if you don’t feel you’re able to talk to your GP about how you’re feeling.
+Then take the note to an appointment.

 - Make sure your written asthma action plan is up to date so you’re more likely to stay well with your asthma.

-- Take small steps towards feeling well again: keep active, eat healthy foods, do something you enjoy and get into a good bedtime routine, for example.
+- Take small steps towards feeling well again such as keeping active, eating healthy foods and getting into a good bedtime routine.

 - Talk to other people who have asthma about how they feel too – join our HealthUnlocked community.

 - Call the Asthma UK Helpline and speak to one of our friendly asthma nurse specialists on 0300 222 5800 or message them via WhatsApp on 07378 606 728 (Monday-Friday, 9am-5pm).